MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-views/index.md

 ---
-title: "Native Views"
+title: "Native Views in Xamarin.Forms"
-description: "Native views from iOS, Android, and the Universal Windows Platform (UWP) can be directly referenced from Xamarin.Forms.
-Properties and event handlers can be set on native views, and they can interact with Xamarin.Forms views." ms.prod: xamarin ms.assetid: 2294a023-d763-41de-a9da-c2bfc239a132 ms.technology: xamarin-forms
+description: "Native views from iOS, Android, and the Universal Windows Platform (UWP) can be directly referenced from Xamarin.Forms and they can interact with Xamarin.Forms views." ms.prod: xamarin ms.assetid: 2294a023-d763-41de-a9da-c2bfc239a132 ms.technology: xamarin-forms